 - 2-5 years: Limit screen time to an hour a day and co-watch if possible.

 - 6 or older: Place consistent limits on screen time as decided on by the family, but assure it doesn’t impact their sleep, exercise, or behavior.

 The concern with overusing screen time

 Screens can impact memory, language, and literacy skills.
 Various studies have shown that children who exceeded screen time recommendations set forth by the AAP performed worse on cognitive tests.
 But what the research doesn’t tell us, is what is the QUALITY of the time spent with the child when they are NOT using screens.

 I think we overlook the impact of quality time with our child when they are not in front of a screen and as a doctor mom I want to share how I balance development and convenience of screens.

 When I approach screen-time guidance, I take into account the age of the child and the parent’s social circumstances.
 Is the child under one?
 Do the parents have any social support such as daycare, family members, or a hired person to help?
 These are important things to consider.

-How we navigate screen use
+More on how we navigate screen use

 As a mom, I have used screens with our son that don’t meet these AAP rules.
 We did not use any screens before 14 months besides for video chatting with friends.
 Once he started using more words after 14 months, we felt more comfortable balancing some screen time.
 As he became more expressive with language, I felt secure introducing screens in a healthy way to balance our lifestyle.